igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 │   ├── config.toml
 ```

-I deploy a sandbox website using the `hugo server` command when a feature or fix is ready for testing.
+I build and deploy the sandbox website using the `hugo server` command when a feature or fix is ready for testing.
 Once deployed, any changes made to the theme's source code, except for SCSS files, will automatically force the site to be rebuilt and republished.
 For SCSS files, the `assets/sass/theme.scss` file needs to be updated using either `npm run dev` or `npm run production` commands.